TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 23/2 Kings 23.7.md

 ---

-And he brake down the houses of the sodomites, that were in the house of Jehovah, where the women wove hangings for the Asherah.
+He broke down the houses of the sodomites, that were in the house of Yahweh, where the women wove hangings for the Asherah.